android-ui-testing/Cookbook/docs/content/practices/flakiness.md

 resources.
 However, it's a pragmatic trade-off which speed ui testing writing up and relieves engineers from thinking about this problem at all.

-Some frameworks already have intercepts such action for each assertion:
+Some frameworks have already implemented solution, which intercepts all assetions:

 * [Avito UI test framework](https://github.com/avito-tech/avito-android/tree/develop/subprojects/android-test/ui-testing-core/src/main/kotlin/com/avito/android)
 * [Kaspresso](https://github.com/KasperskyLab/Kaspresso)